Softbank and WeWork, What a mess

-When banks loans you too much money, it’s their problem
+When banks loan you too much money, it’s their problem

 Read Time 1m55s